Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Problem Formulation

-Instead of putting constraint on recovering total order (i.e., recovery of $\displaystyle \bpi^{-1}$ that requires $K=n$ in terms of the cluster labeling formulation), we resort to strict partial orders (without reflexive condition).
-For a partial order set $\sigma$, a relation $u <_\sigma v$ means that $u$ is less than $v$ in $\sigma$, that is, node $u$ is older than node $v$.
-Every partial order $\sigma $ can be represented by bins (clusters) $\{C_i\}$) as follows.
-A strict partial order set can be represented initially by a directed acyclic graph (DAG) with nodes as the nodes in the graph $H_n$ and directed edges as given by $\sigma$, like an edge from $v$ to $u$ exists when $u <_\sigma v$.
+Every partially ordered set can be represented by a clustering $\{\C_i\}$ as follows.
+A strict partially ordered set can be represented initially by a directed acyclic graph (DAG) with nodes as the nodes in the graph $H_n$ and directed edges as given by the partial order $\sigma$: an edge from $v$ to $u$ exists when $u <_\sigma v$.
 Then taking the transitive closure of this DAG will result in the DAG of the partial order set $\sigma$.
-Now, all the nodes with in-degree $0$ will be part of cluster $C_K$ and the set of nodes with all the in-edges coming from nodes in $C_{K}$ will form cluster $C_{K-1}$.
+Now, all the nodes with in-degree $0$ in the DAG will be part of cluster $C_K$ and the set of nodes with all the in-edges coming from nodes in $C_{K}$ will form cluster $C_{K-1}$.
 This process repeats until we get $C_1$.
-The number of clusters $K$ is not define before, but found from the DAG structure.
+The number of clusters $K$ is not defined before but found from the DAG structure.
+Unlike the classical clustering, these clusters are ordered such that $\C_1 \prec \C_2 \ldots \prec \C_K$, where the relation $\C_i \prec \C_j, i<j$ is defined as all the nodes inside the cluster $C_i$ are estimated to be arrived earlier than all the nodes in the cluster $\C_j$, and all the nodes inside each cluster are considered to be identical in arrival order.
+We note here that not all partial orders result in a DAG that is weakly connected.
+If there are multiple components in the DAG corresponding to a partial order, each of them will give independent clustering.
+It might be due to the nodes in these separate components of the DAG are developed independently during evolution.
+Moreover, if there are nodes that are not part of any comparison in the partial order, we label them as unclassified.

+In the following Section~\ref{subsec:optzn_cluster}, we formulate an optimization problem for the clusters and find that the time complexity of its solution is $n^5$-times larger than that of the solution of the optimization problem of partial orders in Section~\ref{subsec:optzn_partial_orders}.
+Hence in this paper, we focus only on the temporal-ordered clusters derived from the partial order.